HellgaProkopovich/HellgaProkopovich/README.md

 ## Hi there 👋

 My name is Hellga and I'm a frontend developer 👩‍💻 <br>
-I fall in love with frontend development, driven by strong passion for transforming code into visually appealing and user-friendly solutions.
+I have a deep appreciation for frontend development, driven by a strong passion for transforming code into visually appealing and user-friendly solutions.

 <!--
 ### ⚡ Technologies: